 When subclinical hyperthyroidism is left untreated, it can have several negative effects on the body:

 - Increased risk of hyperthyroidism.
-People who have undetectable TSH levels are at an increased risk for developing hyperthyroidism.
+People who have undetectable TSH levels are at an

 - Negative cardiovascular effects.
 People who are untreated can develop:

 - atrial fibrillation

 - Decreased bone density.
 Untreated subclinical hyperthyroidism can lead to a decrease in bone density in postmenopausal women.

 - Dementia.
 Some reports suggest that untreated subclinical hyperthyroidism can

 increase your riskof developing dementia.

 A review of scientific literature found that low TSH levels spontaneously returned to normal in

 Whether the condition needs treatment depends on: